 This element of the maximum average price includes the forecast cost of wholesale gas and any over/under recovery from the previous tariff period that needs to be deducted/added in the maximum average price.
-This makes up just over 40% of the total.
+This makes up 43% of the total.
 Further detail on these costs is provided below.

-Wholesale Gas Costs
+• Wholesale Gas Costs